About to Move Overseas? 4 Areas That Need Attention Before Setting Off

 Get your finances sorted:

 – Choose carefully the most appropriate bank for your new country and make sure your cards are not about to expire.

 – Set up direct debits before leaving so you don’t have to do bank transfers or manual payments from unsecured internet connections

-- Enquire out about money withdrawals abroad with your bank (for instance until not long ago in Argentina, withdrawals at ATMs were limited to 300 pesos/day with most bank cards (which isn’t much) but with an HSBC card, you are able to withdraw 3x this amount.)
+– Enquire out about money withdrawals abroad with your bank (for instance in Argentina, withdrawals at ATMs were limited to 2500 pesos/day with most bank cards – which isn’t much when you need to pay in cash for rent travel.)

 Get your health sorted:

 – Think about medical care: unless you already have a contract with an employer in your future country, it might be wise to buy good travel insurance for the first year of your time overseas.